 Anay Ngawang Chodak (b.
 1980) is a traditional Tibetan thangka master and a contemporary artist.
 He is a devoted Buddhist practitioner and a direct descendant of the Repa Dorje Chang lineage—one of Jetsun Milarepa’s yogi disciples.

-For the past two decades, Ngawang has devoted his artistic mastery to one of the most notable Buddhist art projects, Sangwa Gyachen (Tib. གསང་བ་རྒྱ་ཅན་) 'Bearing the Seal of Secrecy' — visionary teachings of the Great Fifth Dalai Lama for His Holiness the 14th Dalai Lama and Rangjung Neljorma Khandro Kunga Bhuma Rinpoche.
+As a resident artist, Ngawang has dedicated his artistic expertise to one of the most distinguished Buddhist art projects, which embodies the visionary teachings of the Great Fifth Dalai Lama, intended for His Holiness the 14th Dalai Lama and Rangjung Neljorma Khandro Kunga Bhuma Rinpoche over the course of the past twenty years.

 Ngawang's art is deeply philosophical and delivers mesmerizing abstractions of spirited yet meaningful expressions.
 He explores the symbolism of the ‘interconnectedness of our existence’ by illuminating outer beauty and inner philosophical aspects, thus forming a thoughtful reflection of the science of the mind.